 Stay tuned for further announcements and related activity by checking this page or by subscribing to Artificial Intelligence updates through GovDelivery at https://service.govdelivery.com/accounts/USNIST/subscriber/new.

 NIST held a virtual workshop on Explainable Artificial Intelligence (AI) on January 26-28, 2021.
 Explainable AI is a key element of trustworthy AI and there is significant interest in explainable AI from stakeholders, communities, and areas across this multidisciplinary field.
-As part of NIST’s efforts to provide foundational tools, guidance, and best practices for AI-related research, we released a draft white paper, Four Principles of Explainable Artificial Intelligence, for public comment.
-Inspired by comments received, this workshop will delve further into developing an understanding of explainable AI.
-A summary of the workshop is now available.
-The revised version of the whitepaper is now released and the public comments received from the draft whitepaper are now available.
+As part of NIST’s efforts to provide foundational tools, guidance, and best practices for AI-related research, NIST released a draft white paper, Four Principles of Explainable Artificial Intelligence, for public comment.
+Inspired by comments received, this workshop delved further into developing an understanding of explainable AI.
+A summary of the workshop is available.
+The revised version of the whitepaper is described below.

 Four Principles of Explainable Artificial Intelligence (NISTIR 8312), September 2021